 Get Help Today

-For the best chance of approval during the initial application process or through an appeal, it’s best to give our Oklahoma social security disability lawyers a call.
+For the best chance of approval during the initial application process or through an appeal, it’s best to give our Oklahoma City disability lawyers a call.
 We know what the SSA is looking for and can help you avoid the common mistakes claimants make that lead to denials.
 What’s more, we’ll do everything we can to make this long, difficult process as easy as possible for you.

 Whether you live in Oklahoma City, Tulsa, Ardmore, or anywhere in the great state of Oklahoma, our legal team at Colbert Cooper Hill is dedicated to helping our clients receive the SSI benefits they need.
 Let us handle the hassles of your claim.
 Call us today to schedule a free consultation!